Affogato: Open-Vocabulary Affordance Grounding with Automated Data Generation at Scale: The dataset

 \subsection{Source dataset}

-We build \dataname dataset upon Objaverse~\cite{objaverse}, one of the largest publicly available 3D asset repositories.
-It contains over 700K web-crawled 3D meshes spanning diverse functional categories and geometries.
-Since raw 3D meshes are not directly compatible with the recent vision-language models (VLMs) that take 2D images and texts as input, we incorporate G-Objaverse~\cite{zuo2024sparse3d}, which provides high-resolution, multi-view renderings for over 280K Objaverse objects.
-These renderings serve as 2D visual input to our annotation pipeline to bridge between 3D objects and language.
-From G-Objaverse, we select four subsets that have strong relevance to human-object interaction and functional affordances in daily lives: \textit{Daily-Used}, \textit{Furnitures}, \textit{Transportations}, and \textit{Electronics}.
+We build the \dataname dataset upon Objaverse~\cite{objaverse}, one of the largest public 3D asset repositories.
+It contains more than 700K web-crawled 3D object meshes spanning diverse object categories and geometries.
+Since recent vision-language models (VLMs) take 2D images and text as input and cannot directly process 3D meshes, we use multi-view renderings of each 3D object as an intermediary representation that bridges 3D geometry and language.
+To this end, we utilize G-Objaverse~\cite{zuo2024sparse3d}, which already provides high-resolution multi-view renderings, along with depth maps and camera parameters, for over 280K Objaverse objects.
+Specifically, we select four subsets that have strong relevance to human-object interaction and functional affordances in daily lives: \textit{Daily-Used}, \textit{Furnitures}, \textit{Transportations}, and \textit{Electronics}, which results in 150K 3D objects.